Mamrie Hart: Television

 While at UNC, Hart played a bisexual girl named Erin on General College, a student-run soap opera.
 She later co-hosted the web series Luxor Race Through the Pyramid at the Luxor Las Vegas, which aired on MySpace in 2013.

 She appeared in an episode of Don't Trust the B---- in Apartment 23 in the show's second season in 2014 in the episode "Ocupado," as Theresa.

+Hart had a guest appearance in the 13th episode, "Taboo", of The Trixie & Katya Show in 2017.

 Hart had thirteen appearances on Comedy Central quiz show @midnight throughout all four seasons from 2014 through 2017.
 She was the winner in five of her appearances (episodes 80, 171, 355, 415, and 493).
 Hart also appeared in the pilot episode of The Grace Helbig Show on E! on April 3, 2015.
 She had a recurring role in Oscar's Hotel for Fantastical Creatures in 2015, where she portrayed a pink gigantic octopus named Octochef who is the titular hotel's residential chef.

 Hart has also appeared in several television commercials, including a campaign for La-Z-Boy featuring Brooke Shields.